Login Users With Facebook in React Native

 Before we finally hit run — we have to go to Product -> Clean.
 This will clean the cache and any artifacts left from previous builds.

 The fbsdk React Native package installs the iOS FacebookSDKautomatically.
-However, there are still two things you have to do that are nicely described in the official docs here (skip step 1 and 2 as we’ve already done them) and here.
+However, there are still two things you have to do that are nicely described in the official docs (skip step 1 and 2 as we’ve already done them) and the guide for developers.

 After you’ve followed the above instructions, you should have the following settings in your Info.plist: